chjiao/TAR-VIR/README.md

-# OL_PEHaplo
+# TAR-VIR
-OL_PEHaplo is a tool to assemble viral haplotypes from metagenomic data with partial or remotely related references.
+TAR-VIR is a tool to assemble viral haplotypes from metagenomic data with partial or remotely related references.
 It mainly has two components: (1) Recruit reads from initial aligned reads with overlap extension; (2) *de novo* assembly of viral haplotypes from recruited reads.

 ## Installation
 To download the source code: